 Looking Back and Looking Forward: Our Changing Worlds

-This year’s gala will be a fifth-year retrospective of ROOM.
-Join us to celebrate the personal, cultural, and psychoanalytic community archive we are building together!
+ROOM’s 2nd Annual Gala held on July 14, 2022 was a fifth-year retrospective of the personal, cultural, and psychoanalytic community archive we are building together!

 Sayed Jafar Ahmadi

 It is not too late to make a gift in support of our work.

 Your donation is vital to sustaining ROOM and is fully tax deductible.

 - Sayed Jafar Ahmadi, PhD, was a psychologist and a faculty member at Shaheed Rabbani Education University in Kabul, one of the thirty-nine campuses of Afghanistan’s public university system and formerly its premier education university serving a female majority.
 He directed the school’s Model Counseling Center and worked with students on projects with the Ministry of Education and UNICEF to provide psychosocial support to schools that had come under violent attack.
 He worked on weekends with Hazara girls’ schools and youth organizations and publishes extensively.
 The very day his essay was published in ROOM 10.21, he and his family were able to escape Afghanistan.
 He is now on faculty at Bard College.